 When it comes to building serious muscle mass, many people believe that some individuals are simply blessed with a genetic advantage, and others are stuck with a soft or skinny physique for life.

-While genetics do play a significant role, it’s also true that everyone is capable of transforming their physique and building substantial muscle with the correct guidance.
+While genetics do play a significant role, it’s also true that everyone is capable of transforming their physique and building strong muscles with the correct guidance.

 Your ability to add lean muscle mass depends on your body’s ability to produce anabolic hormones such as testosterone, HGH, IGF-1, etc. Production of these hormones varies among individuals depending on genetics and lifestyle, and men produce significantly more than women.

 It’s also influenced by how much cortisol your body produces.
-Cortisol is a muscle-building enemy and can be affected by certain genetic factors, stress, lack of sleep, etc.
+Cortisol is a muscle-building enemy and can be affected by certain factors such as genetics, stress, and lack of sleep.

 We all have the necessary chemicals in our bodies, and as long as we train hard and intelligently, everyone is capable of growing bigger, stronger, and faster.